gitlabhq/gitlab-recipes/install/centos/README.md

     git --version

-If not install it from source.
-Remove the system Git:
+If not, install it from source.
+First remove the system Git:

     yum -y remove git